Bhavya210/Logic_Gates/README.md

 # VHDL Logic Gates Implementation

 ## Overview
-This VHDL code repository provides concise implementations of basic logic gates, including AND, OR, and XOR gates.
+This VHDL code repository provides concise implementations of basic logic gates, including AND, OR, NOT and XOR gates.
 Additionally, a comprehensive test bench code is included for each logic gate to facilitate functional verification.

 ## Contents
 1. **AND Gate (and_gate.vhdl):** VHDL code for an AND gate.